 written with decimal digits

-the loop continues until the numbers run out (EOF
+the loop continues until the numbers run out (EOF: End Of

 while